loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 # The First Workflow

-In the case of the [Enterprise](https://loginom.ru/platform/pricing#edition-enterprise), [Standard](https://loginom.ru/platform/pricing#edition-standard) and [Team](https://loginom.ru/platform/pricing#edition-team) delivery versions, when starting the software home login page is opened.
-It is required to log in having enered password and login.
+In the case of the [Enterprise](https://loginom.ru/platform/pricing#edition-enterprise), [Standard](https://loginom.ru/platform/pricing#edition-standard) and [Team](https://loginom.ru/platform/pricing#edition-team) delivery versions, when starting the software, home login page is opened.
+It is required to log in having entered password and login.
 Login and password are provided by the administrator, but there is a default user - login in the case of the software installation: *user*, without password.
 There is no authorization for the [Personal](https://loginom.ru/platform/pricing#edition-personal) version.

 Upon authorization the action selection window will be opened (the [Start](../interface/home-page.md) page).
 Using this window you can perform the following operations with packages.